Kalyanguntuka/Tensor-assignment/README.md

 - Allows tensors of different shapes to be used in element-wise operations.
 - The smaller tensor (4,1) expands its second dimension to match (4,6).
 - This process avoids unnecessary memory duplication.

+# problem -2
+Explanation:
+Mean Squared Error (MSE):

+Used for regression tasks.
+Penalizes larger errors more heavily.

+Categorical Cross-Entropy (CCE):

+Used for classification tasks.
+Measures how well predicted probabilities match actual labels.
+Lower values mean better predictions.

+Observations:

+When predictions become less confident, MSE and CCE increase.
+CCE is more sensitive to incorrect class probabilities than MSE.

+# problem -3

+Adam (Adaptive Moment Estimation):

+Uses momentum to speed up learning.
+Fast convergence but can sometimes overfit.

+SGD (Stochastic Gradient Descent):

+Slower but can generalize well.
+More stable and avoids sharp oscillations.

+# problem -4

+The model trains for 5 epochs and logs data to "logs/fit/".
+In TensorBoard, you will see:
+Accuracy and loss trends for both training and validation.
+Histograms of weights and biases (if enabled).
+Graph of the model architecture.